 - help you place purchases more easily by alerting you when supplies are running low

 - all of the procedures, including pricing, ordering, billing, and delivery, should be automated and integrated

 - integrate point-of-sale software

 - scan barcodes, QR codes or read RFIDs

 - forecast seasonal demand

-- handle returns and exchanges
+- take care of refunds and exchanges

-- integrate with eCommerce software
+- integrate with the software used for eCommerce

-- scale-up as your business grows
+- scale up as your company grows

 - stocktaking functionality